indrapuji/MovieApp/README.md

 2. Check to this branch ( _that would be **master**_ ).
 3. Go to `clientApps` folder.
 4. Do `npm install` to get all depedencies.
-5. Do `npx pod-install` to install pod file
+5. Do `npx pod-install` to install pod file.
-6. Do `npm start` to start metro
+6. Do `npm start` to start metro.
-7. To start `npm run ios` if using Iphone Emulator or `npm run android` if using android emulator
+7. To start `npm run ios` if using Iphone Emulator or `npm run android` if using android emulator.

-## Depedencies
+## Mobile Depedencies

 - asyncstorage
 - axios